 With a tiny (or non-existent) guest list, you’ll immediately reduce any wedding expenses that are calculated per head.
 This makes it easier to control how much you spend, and what you spend it on – and leaves some room to splurge on luxurious extras.

 From quirky details to private jokes, this is your chance to include what matters most to each of you.
 Say farewell to the cookie cutter wedding, which only came about because it was the most affordable and efficient way to host a large number of guests.

 Choice can be limited

 That wedding date, venue or vendor you love might not be an option due to minimum spend or headcount requirements you can’t meet.
-You may need to adjust your vision more than you expected and explore how important certain aspects of the day are to you.
+You may need to explore how important certain aspects of the day are to you and adjust your vision more than you expected.

 There’s less wedding fanfare